ckaiser258/ai-powered-travel-app/README.md

 1. Clone the repository: `git clone https://github.com/ckaiser258/ai-powered-travel-app.git`
 2. Install the dependencies: `npm install`
 3. Set up the environment variables by creating a `.env` file.
 Use the provided `.env.example` file as a template.
+4. Ensure you have a PostgreSQL instance running (if you don't have the PostgreSQL App, installation instructions are below).
+Then create the Prisma/PostgreSQL database and generate the Prisma Client: `npx prisma migrate dev`
-4. Start the development server: `npm run dev`
+5. Start the development server: `npm run dev`
-5. Access the app in your browser at `http://localhost:3000`
+6. Access the app in your browser at `http://localhost:3000`

 **Note: The application uses PostgreSQL as the database.
 Make sure you have downloaded and installed PostgreSQL on your local machine.
 You can download it from the official PostgreSQL website.
 Additionally, ensure that the PostgreSQL service is running.**